-However, as sound studies scholar Jonathan Sterne has pointed out, discourses surrounding acousmatic listening often work to delineate pre-recording auditory experiences as "natural" by contrast1.
-This implies that prior to the advent of sound reproduction technologies, listening was unmediated and holistic-a narrative that obscures the constructed nature of these assumptions.
+However, as sound studies scholar Jonathan Sterne has pointed out, discourses surrounding acousmatic listening often work to delineate pre-recording auditory experiences as "natural" by contrast.
+This implies that prior to the advent of recording technologies, listening was unmediated and holistic-a narrative that obscures the constructed nature of these assumptions.